Justification (epistemology): Justification and knowledge

 "Justification" involves the reasons why someone holds a belief that one should hold based on one's current evidence.
 Justification is a property of beliefs insofar as they are held blamelessly.
 In other words, a justified belief is a belief that a person is entitled to hold.

-Many philosophers from Plato onward have treated "justified true belief" (JTB) as constituting knowledge.
+The idea that many philosophers from Plato onward have treated "justified true belief" (JTB) as constituting knowledge has become commonplace in epistemic discussion.
 It is particularly associated with a theory discussed in his dialogues Meno and Theaetetus.
 While in fact Plato seems to disavow justified true belief as constituting knowledge at the end of Theaetetus, the claim that Plato unquestioningly accepted this view of knowledge stuck until the proposal of the Gettier problem.

 The subject of justification has played a major role in the value of knowledge as "justified true belief".
 Some contemporary epistemologists, such as Jonathan Kvanvig, assert that justification isn't necessary in getting to the truth and avoiding errors.
 Kvanvig attempts to show that knowledge is no more valuable than true belief, and in the process dismissed the necessity of justification due to justification not being connected to the truth.